 Students will have the opportunity to list their clinical site preferences.
 Preferences and geographic location will be considered when determining placement, but students may be assigned to any of our JRCERT-recognized clinical facilities.
+Students will not be placed at clinical sites where they have relatives, spouses, partners, or personal relations with technologists, supervisors, or managers.
+The

-The Clinical Coordinator will assign each student a clinical seat based on maintaining the correct student to technologist ratio at any given clinical site.
+Clinical Coordinator will assign each student a clinical seat based on maintaining the correct student to technologist ratio at any given clinical site.
 Continued placement at a specific clinical site and/or specific clinical shifts may change at any time based on the needs of the program or clinical facility.

-Typically, students are required to travel a distance from the campus (up to 60 miles from Mercy College) to occupy a clinical seat.
-However, the distance may be greater than 60 miles from the Mercy College campus if clinical seat is closer to where the student lives.
 All students are responsible for their own travel expenses and transportation to and from the clinical sites.
 Currently, JRCERT-recognized clinical facilities include:

-- Mercy Health St. Vincent Medical Center (Toledo, Ohio) - Mercy Health St. Charles Hospital (Oregon, Ohio) - Mercy Health St. Anne Hospital (Toledo, Ohio) - Mercy Health St. Rita's Medical Center (Lima, Ohio) - Mercy Health Tiffin Hospital (Tiffin, Ohio) - Mercy Health Defiance Hospital (Defiance, Ohio) - Mercy Health Perrysburg Hospital (Perrysburg, Ohio) - Mercy Health Sylvania Medical Center Emergency Department (Toledo, Ohio) - Mercy Health Oregon Outpatient (Oregon, Ohio) - ProMedica Regional Monroe (Monroe, Michigan) - University of Michigan Medical Center (Multiple Facilities in Michigan 4 student limit)
+- Mercy Health St. Vincent Medical Center (Toledo, Ohio) - Mercy Health St. Charles Hospital (Oregon, Ohio) - Mercy Health St. Anne Hospital (Toledo, Ohio) - Mercy Health St. Rita's Medical Center (Lima, Ohio) - Mercy Health Tiffin Hospital (Tiffin, Ohio) - Mercy Health Defiance Hospital (Defiance, Ohio) - Mercy Health Perrysburg Hospital (Perrysburg, Ohio) - Mercy Health Sylvania Imaging Services (Toledo, Ohio) - Mercy Health Oregon Lab & Imaging Services (Oregon, Ohio) - Mercy Health- Arrowhead Imaging & Lab Services (Maumee, Ohio) - ProMedica Regional Monroe (Monroe, Michigan) - University of Michigan Medical Center (Multiple Facilities in Michigan)

-Additional clinical facilities, upon formal JRCERT recognition, may be added to the clinical facilities list at any time.
-Students will be informed if travel requirements to any new recognized clinical facility exceed 60 miles.
+Additional clinical facilities may be added to the approved clinical site list at any time upon formal recognition by JRCERT.
+Students will be notified of any travel requirements associated with newly approved sites.

 All students are required to complete rotations in at least two advanced modalities.
-Advanced modality rotations may include computed tomography, magnetic resonance imaging, nuclear medicine, ultrasound, interventional radiology, cardiac catheterization, and radiation therapy.
+Advanced modality rotations may include computed tomography, magnetic resonance imaging, nuclear medicine, ultrasound, interventional radiology, and cardiac catheterization.
 Students are required to fulfill all scheduled clinical rotations.